GILANI LAW FIRM

 For our immigration practice, we service clients throughout the United States and overseas.

-Our team proudly serves our clients in multiple languages: Farsi, Spanish, Hindi, Marathi, and Gujarati
+Our team proudly serves our clients in multiple languages: Farsi, Spanish, Hindi, Urdu, Marathi, and Gujarati

 Gilani Law Firm, PLLC makes no promises or representations that it can obtain the same or similar results in other legal matters as may be reported in cases on this website.
 The transmission of an e-mail and/or contact form does not alone create an attorney-client relationship.
 Please do not send any confidential and/or sensitive information unless and until requested to do so.